dougbarth/jsonlint/README.md

 # jsonlint

-jsonlint checks your JSON files for syntax errors or silly mistakes
+jsonlint checks your JSON files for syntax errors or silly mistakes.
+Currently it checks for:

+ * Valid JSON syntax
+ * Overlapping key definitions in JSON files, where the last definition would win

 ## Installation